Francis Turner Palgrave: Poet/critic

 Palgrave published both criticism and poetry, but his work as a critic was by far the more important.
 His Visions of England (1880–1881) has dignity and lucidity, but little of the "natural magic" which the greatest of his predecessors in the Oxford chair considered to be the test of inspiration.
 His last volume of poetry, Amenophis, appeared in 1892.
 His criticism is considered to demonstrate fine and sensitive tact, quick intuitive perception, and generally sound judgment.
-His Handbook to the Fine Arts Collection, International Exhibition, 1862, and his Essays on Art (1866), though flawed, were full of striking judgments strikingly expressed.
+His Descriptive Handbook to the Fine Art Collections in the International Exhibition of 1862, and his Essays on Art (1866), though flawed, were full of striking judgments strikingly expressed.
 Nonetheless the critic John Ruskin wrote in 1855 on his History of Painting, "I think it is a most valuable contribution."
 Palgrave was immediately encouraged to write History of Engraving which was completed in quick time, and hailed as a masterpiece.

 His Landscape in Poetry (1897) showed wide knowledge and critical appreciation of one of the most attractive aspects of poetic interpretation.
 But Palgrave's principal contribution to the development of literary taste was contained in his Golden Treasury of English Songs and Lyrics (1861), an anthology of the best poetry in the language constructed upon a plan sound and spacious, and followed out with a delicacy of feeling which could scarcely be surpassed.
 Palgrave followed it with a Treasury of Sacred Song (1889), and a second series of the Golden Treasury (1897), including the work of later poets, but in neither of these was quite the same exquisiteness of judgment preserved.
 Among his other works were The Passionate Pilgrim (1858), a volume of selections from Robert Herrick entitled Chrysomela (1877), a memoir of Arthur Hugh Clough (1862) and a critical essay on Sir Walter Scott (1866) as a preface to an edition of his poems.
 He published a small collection of hymns in 1867 which ran to three editions, each slightly enlarged.
 Palgrave was also a hymn-writer using the words, on one occasion, the Elizabethan version of 120th Psalm "O Thou not made with hands" into a hymn.
 The highly poetical "Little Child's Hymn" held great sentimental meaning for his daughter and biographer Gwenllian.